Jump to:

 Essential Cybersecurity Features to Look For

-• Kill Switch: Essential.
-A VPN without a reliable kill switch can leak your real IP during connection drops.
+• Kill Switch: A VPN without a reliable kill switch can leak your real IP during connection drops.
 Look for system-level implementations that block all traffic.
 This is especially important if you’re looking for the best VPN for China travel or plan to visit any other restrictive destination.

 • Threat Protection: Blocks malware, phishing attempts, and malicious ads before they reach your device.
 NordVPN‘s Threat Protection Pro offers the most comprehensive protection and you won’t need to wonder “is my VPN working right?”.